goldencompassworkshop/goldencompassworkshop.github.io/_pages/publications.md

 **Le, H.**, Buehler, R., Hankey, S. _Impacts of the Built Environment on Active Travel: Evidence from 20 US Metropolitan Areas_.
 To be submitted to Environmental Health Perspectives.

+## Working papers

+Women cycling attitude and behaviors (with Alison West and Fionnuala Quinn).
+Revisiting the Relationship between Safety Perceptions and Actual Bicycling and Walking Frequency.
+Affinity for Daily Travel: Exploring Travel Satisfaction Associated with Modes and Multitasking (with Steve Hankey, Trevin Glasgow, Yingling Fan, and Ralph Buehler).

 ## Conference presentations

 **Huyen Le**, Trevin Glasgow, Ralph Buehler, Yingling Fan, Steve Hankey. _Exploring Travel Affinity Associated with Travel Modes and Multitasking_.
 Association of Collagiate Schools of Planning Annual Conference, Denver, CO.
 October 2017.